ShorelineCrypto/nengcoin/doc/ubuntu_20.04/README.md

-# Ubuntu 20.04 on x86_64
+# Ubuntu 20.04 / Linux Mint 20 on x86_64

-This folder describe a binary support from v1.4.0 NENG core release for Ubuntu 20.04 on AMD64 platform
+This folder describe a binary support from v1.4.0 NENG core release for Ubuntu 20.04 and Linux Mint 20 on AMD64 platform

 ## Step 1: Install library files
-Please run below shell script in Ubuntu 20.04 for installing depencies and library files:
+Please run below shell script in Ubuntu 20.04 for installing dependencies and library files:
 ```
   bash  prepare_neng.sh
 ```